Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 Table~\ref{tab:robustness_ai}, Panel~A reports the GSADF statistics and rejection decisions for the AI-era analysis across ten specifications, and Panel~B reports the leave-one-out covariate analysis for the three technology variables.

 \centerline{[Insert Table~\ref{tab:robustness_ai} about here]}

-The central finding, that no explosive behavior occurs during the AI era (2020--2025), is robust.
+The central finding, that no residual explosive behavior occurs during the AI era (2020--2025) after the baseline technology adjustment, is robust.
 The unadjusted test rejects at 10\% (test statistic $= 2.199 > 1.996$) but does not reject at the 5\% or 1\% levels, while the baseline DOLS-adjusted test fails to reject at any significance level (test statistic $= -0.275 < 1.810$).
 When we include the extended set of nine covariates (adding macroeconomic and financial controls), the test rejects at the 10\% level (test statistic $= 2.060 > 1.992$) but not at the 5\% or 1\% levels, which indicates that including non-technology fundamental variability can introduce noise that mimics explosiveness.
 The first-difference specification (test statistic $= 1.652$) and lagged covariate specifications ($h=3$: test statistic $= 1.527$; $h=6$: test statistic $= 0.659$) all fail to reject at any significance level.
 The leave-one-out analysis for the three technology covariates shows that the non-rejection is not dependent on any single variable.
 Dropping IT investment (test statistic $= 0.610$), TFP (test statistic $= 0.475$), or patent grants (test statistic $= 1.114$) consistently results in non-rejection at any standard significance level.

 This robustness pattern differs from the dot-com results, where the leave-one-out analysis shows sensitivity to specific covariates.
-In the AI-era application, non-rejection is uniform across specifications, reinforcing the conclusion that post-2020 price dynamics are driven by technology fundamentals.
+In the AI-era application, non-rejection is uniform across specifications, reinforcing the interpretation that post-2020 aggregate price dynamics are well described by technology fundamentals within this diagnostic framework.